dineshpinto/coinglass-api/README.md

 ## Unofficial Python client for Coinglass API

-Wrapper around the [Coinglass API](https://coinglass.com/pricing) to fetch data about the crypto markets.
+Wrapper around the [Coinglass API](https://coinglass.com/pricing) to fetch data about crypto derivatives.
 All data is output in pandas DataFrames (single or multi-index) and all time-series data uses a `DateTimeIndex`.
-Supports all CoinGlass API endpoints.
+Supports all Coinglass API endpoints.

 ![Example Plot](https://github.com/dineshpinto/coinglass-api/blob/main/examples/example_plot.jpg?raw=true)